hund030/TeamsFx_Wiki_review/How-to-configure-Tab-capability-within-your-Teams-app.md

             SSL_KEY_FILE: ${{SSL_KEY_FILE}}
     ```

-1. Try local debug with Visual Studio Code.
+1. Once you have configured your project and updated the necessary files, you can try local debugging with Visual Studio Code.
+This will allow you to test and troubleshoot your tab app before deploying it to Teams.

 ## Move the application to Azure

-Again, if you would like a server-side tab app, you may not need to update your bicep files or Azure infrastructure.
-Your tab app can be host in the same Azure App Service with your bot.
+If you prefer to create a server-side tab app, you may not need to update your bicep files or Azure infrastructure.
+Your tab app can be hosted in the same Azure App Service as your bot.
-This document supposes you are adding a client-side tab app.
+However, this document assumes that you are adding a client-side tab app.

-1. Add below snippet to your bicep file to provision an Azure Storage for the tab app.
+1. Add the following snippet to your bicep file to provision an Azure Storage Account for your tab app.

     ```bicep
     @maxLength(20)